 It’s tempting to select a very inexpensive prescription drug plan (PDP), especially as you’re comparing notes with friends, family, and neighbors about their coverage.
 They have a tendency to make you second guess yourself if you find out their premium is lower than yours.
 “You should talk to MY guy!”, they say.

 That is the main criteria you will use for selecting your plan.
 You don’t need to talk to Uncle Bob’s “guy” because he happened to know of a plan with a cheaper premium.
-As Kramer from Seinfeld once quipped, “What is this, amateur hour???“
+Having a cheaper “premium” means nothing when you’re saving a boatload on your meds.

 The third thing you need to verify is the network of doctors and other providers

 Never let an insurance agent enroll you in a medicare insurance plan without a discussion of your doctors or other important providers and facilities that may be crucial to your satisfaction on your plan.

 If you have major heart problems, or cancer, or particular health needs for which you’ve already assembled a team of doctors and specialists around, can you imagine your disappointment when you find out you can’t go see any of them anymore?
 At least not until next year when you can find a new plan who has them in their network.

 This is not the way to help seniors with their healthcare needs.
 And the agent who enrolled you in your coverage may not be concerned with how happy you are in your plan, or how well that plan serves your needs.
 He likely will never see you again.
 Find a local agent who you can trust and build a long-term relationship with.

 The fourth thing you want to know is the likelihood of price increases

 A plan might sound particularly appealing when an agent first quotes it.
 But is it a plan that is notorious for getting clients in with a lowball offer only to immediately raise the price in subsequent years?